-Professor Bergmann writes mainly on Nationalism, Populism, European Integration, Icelandic Politics and on Participatory Democracy.
-Further afield his publication list also includes couple of novels published in Icelandic.
+Eirikur Bergmann is Professor of Politics at Bifrost University in Iceland.
+Author of eight academic books and numerous journal articles he writes mainly on Nationalism, Populism, Conspiracy Theories, European Integration, Icelandic Politics and on Participatory Democracy.
+Bergmann is also author of three novels published in Icelandic.

 Full Curriculum Vitae (.pdf file)

 Selected latest publications:

 - Bergmann, E. (2021).
 El proceso constituyente de Islandia (2009-2013).
 Lecciones y aprendizajes.
 Platforma Contexto.
 Chile.

 - Astapova, A., Bergmann, E., Dyrendal, A. Rabo, A., Rasmussen, K.B., Thórisdóttir, H., Önnerfors, A. (forthcoming 2021).
 Conspiracy Theories and the Nordic Countries.
 Routledge.

 - Bergmann, E. (2020).
 Populism and the politics of misinformation

 Safundi.
 The Journal of South African and American Studies.
 Vol 21 (2020), 251-265

 - Bergmann, E. (2020) Neo-Nationalism: The Rise of Nativist Populism

 - Bergmann, E., and Butter, M. (2020).
 ‘Populism and Conspiracy Theories’.
 In: Butter, M., and Knight, P. (Eds).
 Routledge Handbook of Conspiracy Theories.
 London: Routledge.